 Audubon Florida supports management of beach-nesting birds at many locations on the Gulf Coast and Northeast Atlantic Coast of Florida by surveying, posting, stewarding and protecting nesting areas from disturbance.
 To better monitor and protect the nesting shorebirds along beaches and other nest sites Audubon is hiring a seasonal Beach Anchor Steward to work within Fort Myers Beach.
 The primary responsibility of the Anchor Steward is to organize volunteers in order to help monitor nesting birds and to conduct public outreach around the shore/seabird nesting areas primarily within Little Estero Critical Wildlife Area and private sections of Fort Myers Beach.

-This is a part-time, 20 hour per week seasonal position focused on weekend days and holidays, including Memorial Day, Independence Day, and Labor Day, if nesting persists until the latter holiday.
-The position will begin April 20, 2020 and continue through the end of nesting season.
-Nesting may persist into August or early September but can end early in the event of a catastrophic event or other total loss of nesting activity.
+This is a part-time, 20 hour per week seasonal position focused on weekend days and holidays, including Independence Day and Labor Day, if nesting persists until the latter holiday.